whylabs/bigquery-dataflow-templates/README.md

 - Explicitly set python version: `poetry env use $(which python)`
 - Install dependencies and generate a local virtual env for IDE/tooling: `poetry install`

+# TODO
+- Reading from queries is apparently a lot slower than reading an entire table (of comparable size).
+Will need to have a separate job for backfill/historical data that uses table reads potentially.